 - It affects the way one acts in public.

-- Also it clearly reflects the way one conducts himself or herself.
+- It reflects in the way one conducts themselves.

 Why Is Self Confidence Necessary In Teenagers?

-- A positive self esteem can help a teenager go out and conquer his or her aims and goals in life.
+- Self-confidence helps a teenager go out and achieve their aims and goals in life.

-- It helps him build better bonds, relations and be a happy and mentally strong person.
+- It helps them build better bonds and relations with peers, friends, and family, making them happy and mentally strong.

 Parents’ Role In Increasing Teenagers’ Self Confidence:

-Of all people, parents are the most important when it comes to building self confidence in teenagers.
-Your support in building confidence in teens can go a long way in moulding his personality.
+Of all people, parents are the most important when it comes to building self-confidence in teenagers.
+Your support in building confidence in teens can go a long way in molding their personality.